General game playing: New description languages (2019-2020)

+Large Language Models (2020s)

+In the early 2020s, researchers started evaluating large language models (LLMs) as general game players, testing their ability to reason strategically and make choices in games they were not specifically trained on.
+In 2024, Oguzhan Topsakal and colleagues introduced an open-source benchmark which could be used to compare the performance of LLMs in grid-based games such as Tic-Tac-Toe, Connect Four, and Gomoku.
+This benchmark made use of several different methods of describing game states to the models, comparing performance across methodologies.
+In 2025, a team from the University of California, San Diego, Mohamed bin Zayed University of Artificial Intelligence, and the University of California, Berkeley introduced lmgame-Bench, which evaluated models' performance across a wide range of video game types.
+This work emphasized that directly testing LLMs on games is difficult, identifying problems such as brittle visual perception, sensitivity to prompt wording, and the presence of preexisting gameplay strategy in training data.

 GGP implementations

 Stanford project

 General Game Playing is a project of the Stanford Logic Group of Stanford University, California, which aims to create a platform for general game playing.
 It is the most well-known effort at standardizing GGP AI, and generally seen as the standard for GGP systems.
 The games are defined by sets of rules represented in the Game Description Language.
 In order to play the games, players interact with a game hosting server that monitors moves for legality and keeps players informed of state changes.

-Since 2005, there have been annual General Game Playing competitions at the AAAI Conference.
-The competition judges competitor AI's abilities to play a variety of different games, by recording their performance on each individual game.
-In the first stage of the competition, entrants are judged on their ability to perform legal moves, gain the upper hand, and complete games faster.
-In the following runoff round, the AIs face off against each other in increasingly complex games.
-The AI that wins the most games at this stage wins the competition, and until 2013 its creator used to win a $10,000 prize.
-So far, the following programs were victorious:
+From 2005 to 2016, annual General Game Playing competitions were held at the AAAI Conference.
+The competition judged competitor AI's abilities to play a variety of different games by recording their performance on each individual game.
+In the first stage of the competition, entrants were judged on their ability to perform legal moves, gain the upper hand, and complete games faster.
+In the following runoff round, the AIs faced off against each other in increasingly complex games.
+The AI that won the most games at this stage won the competition, and until 2013 its creator used to win a $10,000 prize.
+The following programs were victorious: